 A: A Letter of Recommendation is required upon submission of the application from a current or recent supervisor, peer collaborator, or interdisciplinary team member.
 The recommender should describe your skills and experiences that will support your success as a Near Peer Mentor.
-Please ensure that the letter is signed by your recommender and that you provide their email address in the application.
-Letters must have an official letterhead and a signature.
-Please note that the recommender will receive a confirmation email from the REACH 2.0 team to validate their recommendation.
+Please ensure that the letter is signed by your recommender and that the letters must have an official letterhead and a signature.